arponr/arponr.github.io/_posts/2017-07-05-third-fourth.md

 of one or two or three fireflies
 among the trees / the reeds,
 like sparks freed from smoldering logs,
-or the glint of the flames in your lover's eyes,
+or the glint of the flames in your love's eyes,
 or in your heart, as you remember
 how you watched her watch fire.